snobu/destreamer/README.md

 Options:
-  --help                  Show help                                                                            [boolean] --version               Show version number                                                                  [boolean] --username, -u          The username used to log into MS (enabling this will fill in the email field for you) [string] --videoUrls, -i         List of video urls                                                                     [array] --inputFile, -f         Path to txt file containing the urls (and optionals outDirs)                          [string] --outputDirectory, -o   The directory where destreamer will save your downloads           [string] [default: "videos"] --keepLoginData, -k     Let chrome save cache data so that you can use the "remember me" option during login [boolean] --noExperiments, -x     Do not attempt to render video thumbnails in the console            [boolean] [default: false] --simulate, -s          Disable video download and print metadata information to the console[boolean] [default: false] --verbose, -v           Print additional information to the console (use this before opening an issue on GitHub)
+  --help                  Show help                                                                            [boolean] --version               Show version number                                                                  [boolean] --username, -u          The username used to log into Microsoft Stream (enabling this will fill in the email field for
+                          you)                                                                                  [string]
+  --videoUrls, -i         List of video urls                                                                     [array] --inputFile, -f         Path to text file containing URLs and optionally outDirs.
+See the README for more on outDirs.
+                                                                                                                [string]
+  --outputDirectory, -o   The directory where destreamer will save your downloads           [string] [default: "videos"] --keepLoginCookies, -k  Let Chromium cache identity provider cookies so you can use "Remember me" during login
                                                                                               [boolean] [default: false]
+  --noExperiments, -x     Do not attempt to render video thumbnails in the console            [boolean] [default: false] --simulate, -s          Disable video download and print metadata information to the console[boolean] [default: false] --verbose, -v           Print additional information to the console (use this before opening an issue on GitHub)
+                                                                                              [boolean] [default: false]
   --closedCaptions, --cc  Check if closed captions are aviable and let the user choose which one to download (will not
-                          ask if only 1 aviable)                                              [boolean] [default: false] --noCleanup, --nc       Do not delete the downloaded video file when an FFmpeg error occurs [boolean] [default: false] --vcodec                Re-encode video track.
+                          ask if only one aviable)                                            [boolean] [default: false] --noCleanup, --nc       Do not delete the downloaded video file when an FFmpeg error occurs [boolean] [default: false] --vcodec                Re-encode video track.
 Specify FFmpeg codec (e.g. libx265) or set to "none" to disable video.
                                                                                               [string] [default: "copy"]